 What To Do in the Workplace

-Depression prevention efforts in the onsite clinic should be echoed in the workplace.
+Depression prevention efforts in the onsite clinic and with Ment4Me should be echoed in the workplace.
 Take steps to make the office a more pleasant, comfortable place where wellness is a priority for everyone.
 As an employer, learn how to identify signs of depression and direct people to the resources available in the clinic.
 Since treatment for depression aligns with a well-being approach, everyone should get involved regardless of their mental health status.
 Yoga sessions, field days, or weekly step challenges give employees a fun way to get active and socialize with co-workers.